W3SS/digiangular2/README.md

 ## Content
 * __Home__ -- Display static test.
+* __Menu Component__ -- Users an array of JSON object to generate a Desktop menu and a Mobile sidebar / hamburger menu.
 * __HelloWorld__ -- Mandatory (?) exercise.
 * __User Item__ -- Define a component ```<app-user-item name=''></app-user-item>``` that display a name.
 * __User List__ -- Loop through an array and display a series of ```<app-user-item>```.